jansmolders86/mediacenterjs/README.md

 * Movie, tv and music database with information and playback
 * Easy to use app framework

-What do I need to have installed to run this?
+What do I need to have installed?
 ==========================

 * FFmpeg installed (Linux and windows binaries are included)